agence-gaya/typo3-taxonomy/README.md

 ## Installation

-composer require agence-gaya/typo3-taxonomy
+composer require gaya/typo3-taxonomy

 ## Main configuration

-Create a global storage folder for your taxonomy in where you will create your vocabularies.
+1. Create a global "Taxonomy" storage folder and one or more vocabularies.

+   > Vocabularies are global to the TYPO3 instance, only developpers can manage them.
+   >
-Terms can also be stored in this storage folder, or stored in any other storage folder of your installation.
+   > Terms can be stored in the global storage folder, also it is best practice to store them into a Site, it will facilitate the permission setup.

+2. Create a "Taxonomy" folder in each site.

+3. In the Site configuration module, configure for each site the PID of each vocabulary.

+Example setup:
 ```
 Root
     Taxonomy <-- vocabularies and global terms are stored here